 There may be plenty more gluten-free instant noodle options out there (and if you know of some, pop them in the comments!), but as I was researching, I didn’t find too many.
 Here are a few brands and flavors to choose from.

 Be sure that you’re looking at ingredients lists before buying, because even if one product a brand offers is gluten-free, they might not all be.
-Always double check or look for that gluten-free label to help you make an informed buying decision.

 You can find most of these on Amazon, and if you’re lucky at your local grocery store.